 How to Combine Brand Activation Marketing With SEO

-Leading brand activation agencies such as Social Exposure create experiential marketing campaigns to build brand awareness in the minds of consumers.
-Agencies have had great success with these steps, creating critically acclaimed activations suited to each individual business.
+One instant hit with event attendees, is anything which delivers a tangible memento.
+Ideally- the Brand should be in the spotlight.
+If not centre stage- then certainly included alongside the people.
+We spoke with the people from Poppy’s Place about experiential marketing campaigns.
+They’ve had outstanding success building brand awareness in the minds of consumers.
+They follow clear steps, as they create critically acclaimed activations suited to each individual business.
 But how does one go about creating a successful brand activation?
 And how should you coordinate your SEO efforts to complement what your shopper sampling, digital marketing or consumer outreach has begun?

 SEO Steps to Take with Activation Marketing

 Ensure you rank for your brand!
 Simple, obvious but not always the case in reality.
 Claim your Google business listing at Google’s business registration page without delay!
 Optimise your website and digital media so that branded searches are pointed to your own assets.

 Remember- on your own website- it’s your stage.
 If a visitor searches your brand and is taken to a third party site which talks about your brand you often have no control over what content is displayed.